nashpitre/nashpitre.github.io/blog/_posts/Returning from the fast.md

+---
+layout: post
-# Returning from the fast
+title: Returning from the fast
+---

 ![][image-1]